cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-ocaps.md

 ### `AppModule` Wiring and Requirements

 In [ADR 031](./adr-031-msg-service.md), the `AppModule.RegisterService(Configurator)` method was introduced.
-To support inter-module communication, we extend the `Configurator` interface to pass in the `ModuleKey` and to allow modules t specify their dependencies on other modules using `RequireServer`:
+To support inter-module communication, we extend the `Configurator` interface to pass in the `ModuleKey` and to allow modules to specify their dependencies on other modules using `RequireServer()`:

 ```go